 - Gastrointestinal parasites

 - Gastrointestinal obstruction due to tumours or foreign objects

-- Helicobacter pylori is a bacteria is a cause of ulcers in humans.
+- Helicobacter pylori is a bacteria that is a cause of ulcers in humans.
 Infection has occurred in cats; however, there is no conclusive data to link the bacteria with ulcers in cats.
 One recent study did suggest a link between H. pylori and gastric lymphoma in cats.

 - Liver disease